labradorescence/react-hooks-mock-code-challenge-plantshop/README.md

 1. When the app starts, I can see all plants.
 2. I can add a new plant to the page by submitting the form.
+    -state with form
+    -input, onChange
+    -get the values
+    -update the state
+    -fetch POST

+    -update the plants state with the newly added plan on the PlantPage -set the form state back to the empty form

+    -onSubmit
 3. I can mark a plant as "sold out".
 4. I can search for plants by their name and see a filtered list of plants.
+    -get the search term
+    -decide where to place the search state
+    -update the search state with the new search -filter the plants state that matches the search input -`.toLowerCase()`
+    -plant.name
+    -`.includes`
+    -store this in displayedPlant
+    -update the props

 ### Endpoints for Core Deliverables